Robust changepoint detection in the variability of multivariate functional data: Methodology

-If $\ell$ is unknown then maximizing the objective function $\mathcal{W}$ over all possible candidate sets of change-points is a degenerate problem.
-Therefore, we must add a penalty term on the number of change-points:
+When $\ell$ is known, it is often of interest to perform a hypothesis test for significance of the changepoints.
+In that case, we propose $\cW(\hat\bfk_\ell)=\sup_{1\leq r_1<\ldots<r_\ell<n}\cW(\bfr)$ as the test statistic, whose asymptotic distribution under the null hypothesis is a simple transformation of a standard Brownian bridge, see Theorem~\ref{thm::null} below.

-This estimate can be computed with the PELT algorithm, for an overview of the PELT algorithm see \citep{Killick2012, Ramsay2020}.
-The PELT algorithm allows the change-point estimates to be computed in linear time given the sample depth-based ranks.
-Much of the computational speed will depend on computing and ranking the depth values.
-For example, if we let $N$ represent the number of points in the grid on which the functions are discretized to, then the random projection depth values of a sample of size $n$ can be computed in $O(nMN+Mn\log n)$ time.
-Ranking the functional depth values will always take $n\log n$ time, and therefore, theoretically, the best time for the FKWC change-point algorithm is $O(n\log n)$.
-One may be able to improve this result to linear time by using the parallel ranking algorithm developed by \cite{ANDERSON1990269}.
+If the number of true changepoints $\ell$ is unknown, then maximizing the objective function $\cW$ over all possible candidate sets of changepoints is a degenerate problem.
+Therefore, we must add a penalty term, $\kappa_n>0$, on the number of changepoints, that is,

+We call the estimates $\hat\bfk$ and $\hat\bfk_\ell$ the functional Kruskal--Wallis for covariance (FKWC) changepoint estimators.
+The estimate $\hat\bfk$ can be computed with the PELT algorithm \citep{Killick2012}, which, given the sample depth-based ranks, allows the changepoint estimates to be computed in linear time.
+The running time of our method then depends on our choice of $g$ and $\Dd$ in \eqref{eqn::integrated_depth}.
+For instance, if we let $N$ represent the number of points in the grid on which the observed functions are discretized when computing the depth values, and we take $\Dd$ to be the integrated dual depth or integrated-rank-weighted depth \citep{Cuevas2007,Ramsay2019}, then computing the set of random projection depth-based ranks takes $O(MN^2+M^2npd+n\log n)$ time.
+On the other hand, setting $\Dd$ to be the halfspace or simplicial depth exponential time in $d\times p$.
 Practically, it seems as though the majority of the computational burden comes in the form of computing the sample depth values.
-For example, 1 million observations can be ranked in \texttt{R} in 0.37 seconds\footnote{using an Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz microchip and 32 Gb of RAM.} even if the algorithm for the \texttt{rank} function in \texttt{R} is not implemented in parallel.
-By contrast, computing the $\RP$ depth values of one million observations would take considerably longer with existing implementations in \texttt{R}.
-Therefore, it is important to consider the depth function used with the FKWC change-point method if computation is of high concern, such as in the context of f-MRI data.
+For example, 1 million univariate observations can be ranked in \texttt{R} (Version 4.4.0) in 0.37 seconds.\footnote{using an Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz microchip and 32 Gb of RAM.} By contrast, computing the $\RP$ depth values of one million observations would take considerably longer with existing implementations in \texttt{R} (Version 4.4.0).